⭠ back to development goals

 Puzzling advice indeed!
 Cultural differences were highlighted as Anthony explained that everyone knows that cat meat is sweet to eat, but dog meet is oily and tough.
 If you try and roast the dog quickly, the outside burns and the inside remains oily and unpalatable.
 To do it right, you put the dog on a spit over a low-heat coal fire for an entire day.
 Then the oil drains out, the meat cooks all the way through, and it makes a good stew over rice.

 Anthony said most community leaders know this, and so they watch in dismay as aid groups come in with aggressive timelines trying to effect profound change in societies that have evolved over hundreds of years.
-Relationships that start gradually build trust are the ones most likely to achieve effective partnerships and cooperative projects.
+Relationships that start gradually, and build trust, are the ones most likely to achieve effective partnerships and cooperative projects.

 457 Heather Crescent